-Ch. hapter Test

-(No ote: This is an optional activity assessment.)
+(Note: This is an optional activity assessment.)

-Student's name: Date:
+Stu tudent's name: Date:

-Ins tructions
+Ins nstructions

-swer each statement with a true or false relanation for each answer. sponse and give a brief written
+nswer each statement with a true or false response and give a brief written exp or each answer. lanation

 1. There is only one type of depression.
 True or false?

 Explain

-2. Two to 3 out of 100 grade 7 students on numbers of girls to boys. an suffer from MDD, with equal
+2. Two to 3 out of 100 grade 7 students live with MDD, with equal numbers of g True or false? jirls to boys.

-True or false?

 Explain

-3. Eight to 9 out of 10 children who suffe er from MDD respond well to treatment.
+3. Eight to 9 out of 10 children who live with MDD respond well to treatment.
 True or false?

 Explain